 TCK is meant to show Third Culture Kids around the world that even if they feel alone, they’re not.
 Our goal is to let more TCKs find each other and help people discover stories from TCKs and enable them to connect through the common narrative.
 One of the most important things you learn at Hult is to be open to culture.
 I think this is a very powerful skill to have because it allows you to not only understand people from all over the world but to be open to their ideas allowing you to create a bigger thinking space for yourself as a person.
 Being open to different cultures really helps you grow.

 Watch the video from Third Culture Kid website featuring Hult students from around the world.
-Submit your story through this link and be published on the TCK website.

 To find out more about our global Master’s program, download a brochure

 Jedidiah San Juan Silud or “Jay” is a Master in International Business student at the Hult London campus.
 She spent most of her life in different countries, which exposed her to a spectrum of culture: Philippines, China, Hong Kong, and United Kingdom.
 She’s interested in making a shift in the world through entrepreneurship.